wilsonwu/netcoreauth/README.md

 # Token Policy
 - **Access Token**: JWT token genrate by `POST: /api/tokens/access` the Sign In API, can be refreshed, the access token has not been stored
 - **Refresh Token**: JWT token genrate by `POST: /api/tokens/access` the Sign In API, will be replaced by new one if call refresh API, the refresh token has not been stored
-- **Active Token**: JWT token genrate by `POST: /api/users` the Create Account API and `GET: /api/users/sendactiveemail/{token}` the Send Active Account Mail API, use for active account, it has been stored in Token table till finish account activation
+- **Active Token**: JWT token genrate by `POST: /api/users` the Create Account API and `GET: /api/users/sendactiveemail/{token}` the Send Account Activation Mail API, use for active account, it has been stored in Token table till finish account activation
 - **Rest Password Token**: JWT token genrate by `GET: /api/users/sendresetmail/{token}` the Send Reset Password Mail API, use for reset account password, it has been stored in Token table till finish password update.

 # Steps to Run:
 1. Create your database manually and run the user and token tables create script under `netcoreauth.model` project `Scripts` folder.
 2. Update database connection string in `appsettings.json`
-3. If you want to use mail sending for account activation, please update the `Mail.cs` class file in `netcoreauth.model` project, suggest to use gmail, I tested by gamil successful in my project.
+3. If you want to use mail sending for account activation, please update the `Mail.cs` class file in `netcoreauth.model` project, suggest to use Gmail, I tested by Gmail successful in my project.
 4. After all, try `http://[localhost]:[port]/swagger/ui`, to get API document
 5. `GET: /api/tests/1` this API without Auth, `GET: /api/tests` this API with Auth
 6. Call `POST: /api/users` to create account